CellFateNucOrg/Deconwolf/README.md

 - `xy_pixel`: the lateral pixel size.
 - `z_pixel`: the vertical pixel size.
 - `na`: the objective's numerical aperture.
-Note that the script allows you to generate multiple PSF images at once, but the order of values must match between `mag`, `xy_pixel`, and `na`, and likewise the order between `fluo` and `lambda`.
+Note that the script allows you to generate multiple PSF images at once, but the order must match between `mag`, `xy_pixel`, and `na`, and likewise the order between `fluo` and `lambda`.
 The following configuration, for example, would work:
 ```
 fluo=(mcherry gfp)
 lambda=(610 510) # 610 corresponds to mcherry and 510 to gfp